helloscoopa/run-cache/README.md

 });

-// Set a cache value with function to fetch the value later RunCache.setWithSourceFn({
+// Set a cache value with function to fetch the value later RunCache.set({
   key: "Key",
   sourceFn: () => { return Promise.resolve("Value") }
 });

 /*
-  Additionally set `autoRefetch: true` with a `ttl` value, this makes it auto-refetch the value on expiry when consumer tries to call `get` on this key
+  Additionally, set autoRefetch: true along with a ttl value to enable automatic refetching.
+This will cause the cache to refetch the value upon expiry whenever the consumer calls `get` on the specified key.
 */
-RunCache.setWithSourceFn({
+RunCache.set({
   key: "Key",
   sourceFn: () => { return Promise.resolve("Value") }
   autoRefetch: true,